Mojang/minecraft-editor-extension-starter-kit/README.md

 ### Open your new project

-Open Visual Studio Code, and select `File > Open Folder` and select the folder that you choose to install your new Extension project (e.g. `c:\dev\myNewProject`).
+Open Visual Studio Code, and select `File > Open Folder` and select the folder that you choose to install your new Extension project (e.g. `c:\mcdev\myNewProject`).

 On left hand side of the screen you will see the file explorer window, showing all of the files in your project.
 Feel free to explore the files (don't change anything yet)!